An Accelerated Primal Dual Algorithm with Backtracking for Decentralized Constrained Optimization: Experiments

 \section{Experiments}

 \mgb{In this section, we provide numerical experiments to illustrate the performance of \alg{} and \algz{}.
 The former algorithm can handle \sa{node-specific functional constraints defined by $g_i(\cdot)$}; whereas the latter one is tailored for problems \sa{that are either unconstrained or with simple constraint sets onto which projections are cheap to compute.
-We test \alg{} over \mgc{$\ell_1$-norm-regularized} quadratically constrained quadratic programming (QCQP) problems while \algz{} is tested over \mgc{$\ell_1$-norm-regularized} unconstrained quadratic programming problems.} For both cases, we test our algorithms on a random small-world network $\cG = (\cN, \cE)$, i.e. we choose $|\cN|$ edges creating a random cycle over nodes, then the remaining $|\cE| -|\cN|$ edges are selected uniformly at random.
+We test \alg{} over \mgc{$\ell_1$-norm-regularized} quadratically constrained quadratic programming (QCQP) problems and on primal support vector machine (SVM) training problems while \algz{} is tested over \mgc{$\ell_1$-norm-regularized} unconstrained quadratic programming problems.} For all experiments, we test our algorithms on a random small-world network $\cG = (\cN, \cE)$, i.e., we choose $|\cN|$ edges creating a random cycle over nodes, then the remaining $|\cE| -|\cN|$ edges are selected uniformly at random.
 In our experiments, we set $|\cE|=24$ edges and $|\cN|=12$ nodes.
 Our experiments are run on a {MacBook Air equipped with an Apple M2 CPU and 8 GB of unified memory}.
 Our code is available at \url{https://github.com/Qiushui-Xu/D-APDB}.}